SiyaKamboj/cse15l-lab-reports/LabReport3/LabReport3.md

 I first learned about grep -l from the extension questions after the week 4 lab, using a variety of different internet resources such as [stackoverflow](https://stackoverflow.com/) and [geeksforgeeks](https://www.geeksforgeeks.org/).

+## grep -v

+`grep -v` was a command that I discovered at [this link](https://www.redhat.com/sysadmin/find-text-files-using-grep).
+It is a command that "inverts" grep by searching for the file that does NOT contain the user-specified pattern/word.